timgreen/hcm/docs/CONFIG.md

   - relative_path/dir/module_c
 ```

+NOTE, list config is a valid main config (without *lists* support).
+If needed, it can be link to `$HOME/.hcm/hcm.yml`
+and use it as main config without any problem.

 ## Module Config Format

 The module config is the `module.yml` file under the root of each module directory.
 Everything is *optional* in the